-Lately I’ve been receiving voice-mails from one of my customers asking me to call him back to answer his questions.
+Lately I’ve been receiving voice-mails from one of my clients asking me to call him back to answer his questions.
 Not to ignore him, I have primarily responded to his calls with e-mails.
 This is preferable to getting caught in lengthy phone conversations during a busy time of the day.

 Trying to make the best use of my time at work makes me think of six reasons why introverts—I’m included among them, in case you’re wondering—sometimes prefer to write rather than converse over the phone or in person.

-- Conversations can have no limit.
+Conversations can have no limit.
 Have you been involved in one-sided conversations, where you’re the one doing most of the listening?
 Although introverts are said to be good listeners, being treated as a sounding board is not their idea of fun.

 Self-promotion is easier in writing.
 Some people call self-promotion bragging because it means speaking highly of themselves, but I tell them it’s not bragging if 1) it’s true and 2) you’re asked about your accomplishments.

 The act of speaking is not problematic for the introvert, it’s sustaining the conversations over a long period of time that drains their batteries.
 Writing gives introverts a welcome break from hours of speaking.

 Writing gives introverts time to think.
 Introverts prefer to think before speaking, while extraverts sometimes speak before thinking.
-We don’t blame the chatty extraverts—it’s their nature.
+We tolerate the chatty extraverts—it’s their nature.
 But an introvert doesn’t want to be misunderstood and writing prevents this.

 But when it comes to writing a résumé , cover letter, LinkedIn profile, and other correspondences, an introvert is at his best.
 At work the introvert feels most creative when he writes.
 He’d rather have time to reflect; leave the brainstorming to the extravert.

 Because you blog, write novels or poems, or simply keep a diary; does that mean you’re an introvert?
 Of course not.
 There are plenty of extraverts who love to write.
 I just happen to be one who enjoys writing every day.
 Call me nuts.